luis-fernandezt/Python-for-Data-Science/5 Análisis de datos de Python/Ex_Files_Python_Data_Analysis/chapter5/downloaded/readme.txt

 	          ceilometer data (percent)
 	   ACSH = Average cloudiness sunrise to sunset from manual observations (percent)
-           AWDR = Average daily wind direction (degrees) AWND = Average daily wind speed (tenths of meters per second) DAEV = Number of days included in the multiday evaporation
+           ADPT = Average Dew Point Temperature for the day (tenths of degrees C) ASLP = Average Sea Level Pressure for the day (hPa * 10) ASTP = Average Station Level Pressure for the day (hPa * 10) AWBT = Average Wet Bulb Temperature for the day (tenths of degrees C) AWDR = Average daily wind direction (degrees) AWND = Average daily wind speed (tenths of meters per second) DAEV = Number of days included in the multiday evaporation